samduane/sams-site/content/posts/terms-and-trojan-horses.md

 ## Language and Ideology {#language-and-ideology}

-Language is at its core, a method of communicating ideas.
+&emsp; Language is at its core, a method of communicating ideas.
 Words have particular meanings, ideas with certain associations to the world.
 We combine these words to compose new ideas that elaborate on old ones.
 On its own, language is a method of information exchange.
 However, there are many languages, from many nations and many cultures.
 These different nations and cultures have their own world views.
 And they use language to communicate these world views.
 This is where the problem lies.

-When we adopt worldly rhetoric, we are also adopting the worldview these words are based on.
+&emsp; When we adopt worldly rhetoric, we are also adopting the worldview these words are based on.
 The words meaning is **derived** from the world view.
 Terminology is built on the foundation of the world view it is attempting to describe.
 Even though the church does not agree with these idealogies, adopting this language also adopts these beliefs, even if it is not intentional.
 This has lead to the perversion of the church, guiding Christ's followers away into the arms of